ClaudiaaIoana/file-system/README.md

 - The function `create_path` is a modified version of the function found at [Stack Overflow](https://stackoverflow.com/questions/2336242/recursive-mkdir-system-call-on-unix) for creating a file and its path simultaneously.

+- Throughout the entire application, there are code snippets adopted from the PSO laboratories accesible at [WIKI](https://wiki.mta.ro/c/3/pso/start)

 ## Running the Server